AD-SDL/camera_module_ros/README.md

-# camera_module
+# camera_ros_packages

-A repository for ROS2 camera packages.
+A repository for ROS2 camera packages for the RPL.

 ## ROS2 Install
 - `cd ~`